thepante/subscriddit/README.md

 - It was made aiming for use on small submisissions, it can be buggy in threads with +450 comments.
 - If a comment is deleted before the notification show up, it simply would not be showing to avoid useless notification about comments that only contains "[deleted]" or "[removed]" text.
+- Automattically Remove subscriptions that are old.
+By default setted at 72 hours.

 ### Get this
 - Through [**releases section**](https://github.com/thepante/rts/releases) you can find a packed version for Firefox and Chromium (based).